AxayoLuna34/leash-esp-mod/readme.md

-# LeashESP Mod
+# Leashed Mob Tracker Mod

-**LeashESP Mod** is a lightweight client-side mod that highlights all currently **leashed entities** and shows their total count on screen.
+**Leashed Mob Tracker Mod** (previously LeashESP Mod) is a lightweight client-side mod that highlights all currently **leashed entities** and shows their total count on screen.

 ---